GrimaceOfDespair/wp-sqlsrv/plugin/README.txt

 `ALTER TABLE wp_posts ALTER COLUMN post_content varchar(max)COLLATE Latin1_General_CI_AS`

 == Changelog ==

+= 1.1.4 =
+* add all reserved words for sql server - plugins might use them
+* fixed limit regex to catch queries with ; at the end
+* fix for inserting NULL into identity columns

 = 1.1.3 =
 * fixed ording for items in archives